predictive-analytics-lab/NIBRS/README.md

 ### NIBRS Postgres DB Scripts

-It is reccomended you use some form of PSQL GUI, it makes running the scripts and investigating the output easier.
+It is recommended you use some form of PSQL GUI, it makes running the scripts and investigating the output easier.

 Please refer to: https://retool.com/blog/best-postgresql-guis-in-2020/ for a brief list of options.